vburckhardt/terraform-ibm-base-ocp-vpc/README.md

 ### Required IAM access policies

-You need the following permissions to run this module.
+You need the following permissions to run this module:

 - Account Management
   - **All Identity and Access Enabled** service